 Recent headlines announce that Britain is halfway towards its goal of being carbon neutral by 2050.
 The analysis of government figures by the website carbonbrief.org shows that 306m tonnes of CO2 were released in the UK last year.
 Apart from 1926, when emissions fell because of the general strike, it was the lowest amount since 1879 when Disraeli was Prime Minister and Britain was at war with the Zulus.
 The reduction in car traffic and industrial activity during lockdowns contributed to the fastest fall in emissions for 30 years.

-On face value this represents good news – however, a note of caution.
+At face value this represents good news – however, a note of caution.

 Whilst the UK’s territorial emissions (the narrow definition used in this analysis and by the UN) have reduced by 55% since 1990 levels, emissions related to UK consumption have only decreased by 9%.
 The reason for this is that in recent times the UK has off-shored around half of its emissions to overseas manufacturing.
 Furthermore, UK territorial emissions also exclude international aviation and shipping (a situation which the Committee for Climate Change has highlighted must change).